jsummers/deark/technical.md

     $ sudo make install

-For Microsoft Windows, the project files in proj/vs2019 should work for sufficiently new versions of Micrsoft Visual Studio.
+For Microsoft Windows, the project files in proj/vs2019 should work for sufficiently new versions of Microsoft Visual Studio.
 Alternatively, you can use Cygwin.

+When doing a Windows (Win32 API) build, the Makefile is not intended to be used directly (without configuration).
+For MinGW and similar compilers, it is recommended to use a script, e.g. scripts/example-build-mingw.sh.
+There are changes planned that may make this easier, but it might never "just work" automatically.

 ## Developer notes ##